Alchimy

 Is Alchimy good for a special occasion?

-Yes, the room makes a strong case for occasion dining: an Art Deco building, glazed ceiling, and a Murano chandelier in the heart of Albi's medieval centre.
-The Michelin Plate (2024) backs up the kitchen's credentials, and €€ pricing means a celebratory meal here does not require the budget of a starred restaurant.
+Yes, the room makes a strong case for occasion dining: an Art Deco building, glazed ceiling, a Murano chandelier in the heart of Albi's medieval centre.
+The Michelin Plate (2024) backs up the kitchen's credentials, €€ pricing means a celebratory meal here does not require the budget of a starred restaurant.
 It works well for a birthday or anniversary dinner for two to four people.

 Is Alchimy worth the price?

-At €€, Alchimy delivers Michelin-recognised cooking in one of the better dining rooms in Albi — that is a clear value proposition for the city.
+At €€, Alchimy delivers Michelin-recognised cooking in one of the better dining rooms in Albi; that is a clear value proposition for the city.
 The kitchen uses local Tarn produce and puts a defined chef's perspective on the menu, including a reworked tarte Tatin and Tarn pork.
 Compared to paying €€€+ for a similar level of recognition in Paris, the price-to-quality ratio here is straightforward.
 If you are already in Albi, there is no reason to skip it for something cheaper.